 We shall be using the subpopulation analysis technique on the model predictions and understand why it is important to see through these subpopulations and how to do such an…

 In this article, we shall discuss one of the ubiquitous steps in the machine learning pipeline — Feature Scaling.
 This article's origin lies in one of the coffee discussions in my office on what all models actually are affected by feature scaling and then what is the best way to do it — to normalize or to standardize or something else?

-Here, we have used GluonTS, a solution from AWS, to do probabilistic time series forecasting for the sales number for a salad manufacturer.
-This probabilistic forecast is then used in order to optimize the inventory and find the optimum number of refrigerators to store the salad products.
+We shall be doing a probabilistic time-series forecast of the sales for a salad manufacturer and then use atoti for inventory management and find the optimum number of refrigerators to store the salad products.

 In this article, we will explore a method to tackle the issue of optimizing inventory management thanks to quantile based time-series predictions and leveraging atoti — a data visualization platform with an aggregation engine and native multidimensional and what-if analysis support.

 Inventory management is one of the most critical components of the manufacturing and supply chain processes.
 It is also one of the major issues faced by the industries.